Art and craft trades Art and craft work go hand in hand in the Grand Duchy

 At each edition, the organisers award one jury prize and one people's-choice prize.
 In 2018, Léa Schroeder won the people's-choice prize.

-In 2021, a special scholarship for De Mains De Maîtres creation was aimed at supporting a talented creative craftsperson living in the Grand Duchy.
-The aim of this special aid was to support a craftsperson's creative work during the health crisis which is affecting every entrepreneurial field.
-Nine winners were selected by the jury after studying the applications received.
-You will find more details about the scholarship and the artists here.
+In 2021, a special scholarship for De Mains De Maîtres creation aimed at supporting a talented creative craftsperson living in the Grand Duchy.
+The aim of this special aid was to support a craftsperson's creative work during the health crisis which was affecting every entrepreneurial field.
+Nine prize winners were selected by the jury after studying the entries received.
+You will find more details about the scholarship and the artists here

 Léa Schroeder – an eclectic creator